 PGCE - Lifelong Learning - University of Bedfordshire

 PGCE - Higher Education - University of Derby

 MA - Outdoor Education (ongoing) - University of West Wales, Trinity St David

-I spoke at Wrexham Glyndwr Univeersity at the Training Agency Group of the Professional Association of Lecturers in Youth and Community Annual Conference, regarding student wellbeing and the emergency of youth work lecturers 'youth working' students.
+I spoke at Wrexham Glyndwr Univeersity at the Professional Association of Lecturers in Youth and Community Annual Conference, regarding student wellbeing and the emergency of youth work lecturers 'youth working' students.

 I spoke at the University of Derby Teaching and Learning conference about resilience and partnership with student wellbeing.